 9.6 Planned interruptions – information and response

-Gippsland Water will inform affected customers in writing of the time and duration of any planned interruption to service at least 5 (five) days in advance.
+Gippsland Water will inform affected customers by their preferred method of communication and, if possible, by SMS, of the time and duration of any planned interruption to a service at least two business days in advance.

 As well, Gippsland Water has policies, practices and procedures in relation to providing customers with access to emergency supplies of drinking water in the event of a planned interruption to water services.

 If a customer requires a water supply to operate a life support machine, or for any other special needs and this has been confirmed by a hospital, the customer may register with Gippsland Water.

 Gippsland Water keeps an up-to-date register of customers who require water for: